bytefish/PgBulkInsert/README.md

 ## PgBulkInsert 9: Modern, Functional API ##

-PgBulkInsert 9.0.0 comes with a new API, that focuses on a functional API surface leveraging modern Java features (Lambdas, Method References, and Records) and reduces memory allocation-overhead.
+PgBulkInsert 9.0.0 comes with a new API, that's functional and type-safe to work with.

 ## Quick Start ##